bluzi/name-db/README.md

 # name-db
 > `name-db` is a collection of names in all languages.
 Our goal is to collect as much data as we can, and to provide an open-source free API for name translations.

-# Important notice for returning contributors
-**`names.json` is *deprecated*.**

-From now on, names are stored in `collection/` directory.

-Each name has a separated file.

-The structure of the name object is the same.

 ## Specs

 *name-db* currently stores only **first names**.